Leviticus The Human Soul is a Candle of God: Finding Meaning in Existence

 These qualities are not wholly absent from the world of elder care, but we have a long way to go in addressing the plagues of boredom, loneliness, and helplessness.
 It is the sacred task of all of us, not only those who work professionally with elderly people, to shape a world in which each person can know their own importance and their own sacredness, can feel that their existence is—as the book of Proverbs calls the human soul—no less than “a candle of God”.

-Rabbi Daniel Klein is director of admissions at the Rabbinical School and director of student life at Hebrew College.
-Read more about the Rabbinical School’s new Certificate in Pastoral Care in Palliative and Hospice Settings.
+Rabbi Daniel Klein was director of admissions at the Rabbinical School and director of student life at Hebrew College.
+He currently serves as the College’s Dean of Students.